Finance Career Paths

-Finance has a number of different career paths to choose from, spanning a wide range of skills from cold call sales to technical analysis.
+A ‘finance career’ could be one of many paths, spanning a wide range of skills from cold call sales to technical analysis.
 Luckily, there is a small trick to help us get a lay of the land: each different major career path within finance has a certification and corresponding FINRA Exam that you would need to pass to be licensed for that role.
 This gives us a high level overview of different career directions within finance.

 Does that mean that once you pass the SIE, you’re licensed and ready to be a financial advisor or trader, perhaps independently?
 Not quite.

 Before you can do any licensed activities in the finance industry, you need to complete your license – the SIE Exam is only the first part.
 The second half is now what’s called a Top-Off Exam, and these Exams are similar in content to the old FINRA Series Exams by the same names.
 You still need to be sponsored by a FINRA member firm in order to take a Top-Off Exam.

 Each Top-Off Exam represents your specialization into a different part of the finance industry.
 The Top-Off Exams are:

 - Series 7: General Securities Representative (GS)

 - Series 22: DPP Representative (DR)

 - Series 82: Private Securities Offerings Representative (PR)